7 Best Retirement Planning Tools for 2023

 But even if you don’t have the minimum required initial investment, or if you don’t choose to participate in their wealth management program, you can still take advantage of the retirement planner.
 It’s a component of their free financial tools, and open to anyone.

-You’ll start by linking your various financial accounts to the Personal Capital Dashboard.
+You’ll start by linking your various financial accounts to the Empower Personal Dashboard.
 That includes savings, investments, retirement accounts, loans and credit cards.
 The purpose of including your financial accounts is to enable a holistic view of your entire financial life.

 It also helps you to build changes to your financial situation into your retirement plan.
 For example, you can factor in additional income sources, like Social Security and pensions.
 But you can also change the impact of major expenses on your retirement plan.
 Those include events like saving for your children’s college educations.